-On Wednesday, 19 October 2016, the Open Dialog Foundation in cooperation with the biggest political groups in the European Parliament organized a debate event on “The Minsk Agreements, EU-Russia relations and the role of sanctions”, in Brussels.
+On Wednesday, 19 October 2016, the Open Dialogue Foundation in cooperation with the biggest political groups in the European Parliament organized a debate event on “The Minsk Agreements, EU-Russia relations and the role of sanctions”, in Brussels.
 The event was hosted by Members of the European Parliament: Petras Auštrevičius, Michał Boni, Ana Gomes MEP, Charles Tannock and Rebecca Harms.
 At the event, MEPs, speakers from the academic world, journalists and representatives of the civil society confronted each other during an interesting debate on the status of the Minsk Agreements and the effectiveness of the Western restrictive measures against the Kremlin.
-We present a speech by Lyudmyla Kozlovska, President of the Open Dialog Foundation, during the second part of the event on “The Sanctions: Do sanctions work?
+We present a speech by Lyudmyla Kozlovska, President of the Open Dialogue Foundation, during the second part of the event on “The Sanctions: Do sanctions work?
 What is next?”.

 Thank you very much.
 I am extremely delighted to be with you here.
 I want to underline that European Parliament is, in fact, the only open platform where we can speak about human rights and do something effectively, i.e. release people.
 I am speaking about this issue as I know that on every side; Russian propaganda is using every opportunity to attack the EU institutions and I believe it is crucial for human rights defenders, for every person in this room, to know that it is really important and that we value your work.
 My speech is about“The need for new sanctions and how to influence Russia’s policy and save Kremlin’s hostages”.